Human placentophagy

 Human placentophagy, or consumption of the placenta, is defined as "the ingestion of a human placenta postpartum, at any time, by any person, either in raw or altered (e.g., cooked, dried, steeped in liquid) form".
+Placentophagy can be divided into two categories, maternal placentophagy and non-maternal placentophagy.

 While there are several anecdotes of different cultures practicing placentophagy in varying contexts, maternal placentophagy started in the US in the 1970s, with little to no evidence of its practice in any traditional or historic culture.
 Midwives and alternative-health advocates in the U.S. are the primary groups encouraging post-partum maternal placentophagy.

 Maternal placentophagy has a small following in Western cultures, fostered by celebrities like January Jones.
-Human placentophagy after childbirth is touted by some as a treatment for postpartum depression and fatigue, among other health benefits, given its high protein, rich iron and nutrient content.
-However, scientific research is inconclusive as to whether consuming the placenta prevents or treats postpartum depression or to any other health benefits.
+The placenta has high protein, rich iron and nutrient content, but there is inconclusive scientific evidence about any health benefit to its consumption.
 The risks of human placentophagy are also still unclear, but there has been one confirmed case of an infant needing hospitalization due to a group B strep blood infection tied to their mother's consumption of placenta capsules.

-Placentophagy can be divided into two categories, maternal placentophagy and non-maternal placentophagy.

 Maternal placentophagy

-Maternal placentophagy is defined as "a mother’s ingestion of her own placenta postpartum, in any form, at any time".
+Maternal placentophagy is defined as "a mother's ingestion of her own placenta postpartum, in any form, at any time".
 Of the more than 4000 species of placental mammals, most, including herbivores, regularly engage in maternal placentophagy, thought to be an instinct to hide any trace of childbirth from predators in the wild.
-The exceptions to placentophagy include mainly humans, Pinnipedia, Cetacea, and camels.
+The exceptions to placentophagy include mainly humans, pinnipeds, sirenia, cetaceans, perissodactyls, and camelids.

-Ingestion in time period immediately after birth

-Midwifery practices anecdotally document the practice of consumption of a small portion of the raw placenta with honey to resolve postpartum hemorrhage, succeeding in instances where conventional administration of Pitocin did not fully resolve bleeding.

-Ingestion in postpartum period

-Preparation of the placenta for consumption can include domestic culinary recipes such as for pâté, or may involve outsourcing to encapsulation specialists for the freezing, cooking, and drying of the placenta, and crushing it into pill form.
-There is the question of whether the drying process affects the potentially beneficial proteins and hormones; there has even been one specific case in which a newborn developed sepsis after the mother consumed contaminated capsules and the centre for disease control thus issued a warning behind the practice.

-Mothers planning on keeping their placentas after birthing in hospitals may need to check with hospital policies regarding authorization to do so.

 Non-maternal placentophagy

 Non-maternal placentophagy is defined as "the ingestion of the placenta by any person other than the mother, at any time".
-Such instances of placentophagy have been attributed to the following: a shift toward carnivorousness at parturition, specific hunger, and general hunger.
+Such instances of placentophagy have been attributed to the following: a shift toward carnivorousness at birth, specific hunger, and general hunger.
 With most Eutherian mammals, the placenta is consumed postpartum by the mother.
 Historically, humans more commonly consume the placenta of another woman under special circumstances.